Arduino-IRremote/Arduino-IRremote/README.md

 | Flag name | Description |
 |:---|----|
-| IRDATA_FLAGS_IS_REPEAT | The gap between the preceding frame is as smaller than the maximum gap expected for a repeat. !!!We do not check for changed command or address, because it is almost not possible to press 2 different buttons on the remote within around 100 ms!!!
+| IRDATA_FLAGS_IS_REPEAT | The gap between the preceding frame is as smaller than the maximum gap expected for a repeat. !!!We do not check for changed command or address, because it is virtually impossible to press 2 different buttons on the remote within around 100 ms!!!
 | IRDATA_FLAGS_IS_AUTO_REPEAT | The current repeat frame is a repeat, that is always sent after a regular frame and cannot be avoided.
 Only specified for protocols DENON, and LEGO. |
 | IRDATA_FLAGS_PARITY_FAILED | The current (autorepeat) frame violated parity check. |
 | IRDATA_FLAGS_TOGGLE_BIT | Is set if RC5 or RC6 toggle bit is set. |